Genies, Inc.: Funding

-The company has raised $40 million in funding from Silicon Valley venture capitalists such as Jim Breyer, NEA, and Foundation Capital.
-In addition to traditional VC firms.
+The company has raised $250 million in funding from Silicon Valley venture capitalists such as Breyer Capital, Bond Capital, and Bob Iger.
 Genies has also received funding from other sources, such as entrepreneurs, talent agencies, and Fortune 500 companies.
-Genies currently employs 90 people and the company is valued at over $100 million.
+Genies currently employs over 100 people and the company is valued at over $1 billion.
 In November 2020, Japanese multinational video game developer and publisher Bandai Namco Entertainment announced a $3 million investment in Genies including an expansion in Asia.